Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 # Organization and Structure

-I3S organizes information using a hierarchical, node-based spatial index.
-Each node contains features with geometry, textures and attributes.

-### Nodes
+## Nodes

 In a Scene Layer, the spatial extent of the data is split into regions called *nodes*.
 The nodes contain the texture, geometry, and attribute information for the region.
-Each node has an index, which allows clients to efficiently locate and load the resources.
+Each node has a unique index, which allows clients to efficiently locate and load the resources.

-Node creation is capacity driven.
-For example, the smaller the node capacity, the smaller the spatial extent of the node.
-Nodes are hierarchical and have roughly equivalent amount of data.

-Each node includes the set of information covered by the nodes below it and is part of the path of the leaf nodes below it.
-Interior nodes may have a reduced representation of the information contained in descendant nodes.

 Nodes include the following resources:

-- [3D Node Index Document](../docs/1.7/3DNodeIndexDocument.cmn.md): A JSON resource that represents a node, its topology, and other sub-resources.
+- [3D Node Index Document](../docs/1.7/3DNodeIndexDocument.cmn.md): A JSON resource that describes a node, its index, and information about other sub-resources including bounding-volume information, LoD selection criteria, and parent-child relationships.
+This resource allows for paging or tree traversal without the need to access the more voluminous content within a node.
 - [Features](../docs/1.7/featureData.cmn.md): A JSON resource that identifies the features within a node.
-It can store the geometry and attributes for all the features in the node either by value or by reference.
+It stores the geometry and attributes for all the features in the node either by value or by reference.
-- [Geometries](../docs/1.7/geometry.cmn.md): Describes the geometries of the features and the mapping between individual feature and geometry segments.
+- [Geometries](../docs/1.7/geometry.cmn.md): A binary resource describing the geometries of the features and the mapping between individual feature and geometry segments.
 - [Attributes](../docs/1.7/attributeStorageInfo.cmn.md): A binary resources describing the structure of the attribute data.
 - [Textures](#textures): A binary resource containing the texture.
 - [Materials](../docs/1.7/materialDefinitions.cmn.md): A JSON resource that describes the material rendering.
 It is feature-compatible with glTF materials.  *Only supported in v1.7.*
 - *[Shared Resource](../docs/1.7/sharedResource.cmn.md): A JSON resource with models or textures that can be shared among features within the same layer.
 (Deprecated in v1.7)*

+Note: All binary data is stored in little endian.

+Features, attributes, and geometry are bundled.
+This balances the node size, which helps optimize network transfer and client-side reactivity.

+Each set of features and geometries contains all the data elements to render a complete feature.
+In order to avoid dependency on the features, the geometries are available as a separate binary resource.
+The geometry data includes all vertex attributes, feature counts, and mesh segmentation.
+There are always an equal number of features and geometries.

+A node's bounding-volume determines if a node is within the current 3D view.
+If a node is in view, then the client determines the level of detail to display based on the view parameters, the node's bounding volume, and the [level of detail selection metrics](../docs/1.7/lodSelection.cmn.md).
+Nodes are loaded according to their indexing model.

 ### Indexing Model and Tree Structure

 The indexing model can vary.
 In I3S version 1.7, nodes are indexed using a [node page index](#Node-Paging-and-the-Node-Page-Index-for-I3S-1.7).
-In I3S version 1.6 and earlier, nodes can be indexed using most common indexing models (e.g. [treekeys](treekey-indexing-for-I3S-1.6-and-earlier), quadtrees, R-trees).
+In I3S version 1.6 and earlier, nodes can be indexed using most common indexing models (e.g. [treekeys](indexing-for-I3S-1.6-and-earlier), quadtrees, R-trees).
 Within the indexing scheme, the regions are organized in a [bounding volume hierarchy](#Bounding-Volume-Hierarchy).
-The specific indexing scheme is hidden from clients since they only need to navigate.
+The specific indexing scheme is hidden from clients since they only need to load resources.

 ### Node Paging and the Node Page Index for I3S 1.7

-Nodes represent the spatial index of the data as a bounding-volume hierarchy.
-To reduce the number of requests required to traverse this index tree, they can be organized into *pages* of nodes.
-This allows clients to load the node data that they need with more than a single node per round-trip, which reduces the overall number of round-trips and increases performance.
+Nodes represent the spatial index of the data as a [bounding-volume hierarchy](#bounding-volume-hierarchy).
+To reduce the number of requests required to traverse the tree, they are organized into pages.
+Loading a page of nodes instead of an individual node allows clients to get more data with a single round-trip.
+This structure reduces the overall number of round-trips and increases performance.
 One node page is considered one resource.

-All nodes are stored in a flat array that is divided by a fixed size page of nodes.
-Each node references its children using their index in this flat array.
-To traverse the tree, clients will start by loading the node page that contains the root.
-Clients need to identify the pages required to access its children.
+Nodes are stored in a flat array and divided by a fixed size page.
+Each node references its children using their index in this array.
+To traverse the tree, clients start by loading the node page that contains the root.
+Then, clients identify the pages required to access its children within the view.
 The process is repeated until the desired nodes have been discovered.

+Note that for historical reasons, the node index must be a **stringified integer**.
+This index must be unique and is used for identification only.
+It has no other semantic meaning in I3S.

-For more details regarding Integrated Mesh and 3D objects in 1.7, see [nodePages](../docs/1.7/nodePageDefinition.cmn.md).
+For more details regarding 3D Objects and Integrated Mesh in 1.7, see [nodePages](../docs/1.7/nodePageDefinition.cmn.md).

 For more details regarding Point Cloud in 2.0, see [nodePages](../docs/2.0/nodePageDefinition.pcsl.md).

-### Treekey Indexing for I3S 1.6 and earlier
+### Indexing for I3S 1.6 and earlier

-Each node has an address and nodes may be thought of as equivalent to tiles.
-A node has an ID that is unique within a layer.
-I3S supports two types of node ID formats: *treekeys* and integers.
-Treekeys are a string based identifiers.
-Integer IDs are based on a fixed linearization of the nodes.
+Since paging was not introduced until I3S version 1.7, any indexing scheme can be used for I3S version 1.6 and earlier.
+This is a brief example for "treekeys".

-The treekey format is loosely modeled on binary search tree concept.
-The key value indicates both the level and sibling association of a given node.
-The key also directly indicates the position of the node in the tree, allowing sorting of all resources on a single dimension.
+The treekey format is loosely modeled on binary search trees.
+The key value indicates the level and sibling association of a given node.
+Since the key directly indicates the position of the node in the tree, it allows the nodes to be sorted in a single dimension.
+They treekeys are stingified integers.

-Treekeys are strings in which levels are separated by dashes.
+Treekeys contain levels which are separated by dashes.
 The root node is at level 1 and should always be indicated by the ID `root`.

 ![A sample index tree using Treekeys](images/figure-01.png)

-*A sample index tree using Treekeys.
-For example, take the node with treekey "3-1-0".
-Since it has 3 numeric elements 3, 1 and 0, it can be concluded that the node is on level 4 (The root node is at level 1).
-Furthermore, the node "3-1" is its parent node.*

-The information for a node is stored in multiple individually accessible resources.
-The node index document is a lightweight resource that captures Bounding Volume Hierarchy (BVH) tree. key components of the document include bounding volume information,  meta-data used for selection criteria as well as parent-child relationships.
-The node index document resource allows for tree traversal without the need to access the more voluminous content associated with a node (geometry, texture, attributes).

-The decision to render a node by the client application is based on its bounding-volume visibility in the current 3D view.
-Once the node's bounding volume is determined to be within the current 3D view of the application, then further evaluation is performed by the client app to determine the visual quality of the node.
-The node’s quality is estimated as a function of current view parameters, node’s bounding volume and LoD selection metric value of the node.

-An I3S profile uses either a single text-based sub-resource or separate binary sub-resources.
-The text-based resources contain all the geometry and attribute information (e.g. Point profile).
-The separate, binary sub-resources have self-contained geometry and attribute sub-resources (e.g. mesh pyramids).
-Applications that use the separate binary sub-resources do not need to fetch the feature data in order to interpret them.
-All binary data is stored in little endian.

-Each node has exactly one `NodeIndexDocument` and one `SharedResources` document.
-The `FeatureData`, `geometry`, and `attributes` can be bundled to help optimize network transfer and client-side reactivity.
-This helps balance index size and feature splitting with optimal network usage.

-There are always an equal number of `FeatureData` and `geometry` resources.
-Each set contains the corresponding data elements to render a complete feature.
-In order to avoid dependency on the `FeatureData` document, the geometry data is directly available as a binary resource.
-The geometry data includes all vertex attributes, feature counts, and mesh segmentation.
+*A sample index tree using Treekeys.*

-### Coordinate Reference Systems
+## Coordinate Reference Systems

 The I3S specification supports specifying the Coordinate Reference System (CRS) as a Well Known Text, as defined in clause 6.4 in OGC Simple Features [99-036/ISO 19125](http://portal.opengeospatial.org/files/?artifact_id=13227) standard.
 I3S also supports specifying CRS in the WKT standard [CRS/ISO 19162:2015](http://docs.opengeospatial.org/is/12-063r5/12-063r5.html), Geographic information – Well-known text representation of coordinate reference systems, which provided an update to the original WKT representation.
 The two standards are referred to as WKT1 and WKT2 respectively.